GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2022-q4.md

     <tr>
       <td>Web Bundles</td>
       <td>What are the requirements and support planned for Web Bundles with Fenced Frames? </td>
       <td>We currently do not have an update on whether this will be the requirement in the future.
-Any changes would be announced in advance and would not be enforced before 3PCD.
+Any changes would be announced in advance and would not be enforced before third-party cookie deprecation.
 Please see <a href="https://github.com/WICG/turtledove/blob/main/FLEDGE.md#4-browsers-render-the-winning-ad">this explainer</a> for the current status.</td>
     </tr>
   </tbody>
 </table>